ahaas207/DemoStructuredCOS160/README.md

 Welcome to the DemoStructuredCOS160 repository!
 This repository contains the code and files for the demonstration of a structured approach to COS160.

+## Make sure you're signed up for GitHub.
+If you are a student, make sure to sign up using your Maine.edu email (extra free hours of Codespaces).

 ## Getting Started

 To get started with this demo, follow these steps: